-If you feel that you will be unable to come to Leeds at the start of your programme for reasons caused specifically by the Covid-19 pandemic, you need to let us know exactly what these reasons are.
+If you feel that you cant come to Leeds at the start of your programme for reasons caused specifically by the Covid-19 pandemic, you need to let us know exactly what these reasons are.
 Once you have told us this, we will liaise with your supervisor and School to find out if a remote start is suitable and appropriate for your programme or project.
 A remote start is not suitable in all cases.

 What support can I expect to receive if I start remotely?

 We realise that starting a research programme remotely means that you will not be immersed in the research community of your School and programme.
-To help with this, we are arranging a buddy system with existing PGRs whom you will be able to contact to get help.
-You will also be included in research activities and induction and training events that happen online.
+To help with this, we are arranging a buddy system with existing PGRs who you will be able to contact to get help.
+You will also be included in research activities and events that happen online.

-You will have additional meetings with academic colleagues in your School during the initial period of your programme so that they can check that you have what you need and feel supported whilst starting your programme.
+You will have additional meetings with academic colleagues in your School so that they can check that you have what you need and feel supported whilst starting your programme.
 And naturally your supervisor will ensure that you have access to academic literature and research material so that you can plan your studies and make a start on your research.

 The staff in your Graduate School will keep in regular contact with you to ensure that you know what you should be doing and that you have access to what you need.
 If you have any questions whilst you are working remotely, they will be able to help you find the answer that you need.